 It’s only natural for a new homeowner to want to invite friends and family over for a summer get-together at their new home.
 It’s wise, however, to think about how entertaining will impact the neighborhood.

 The last thing that a newbie to the community wants is to upset neighbors because they were inconvenienced, or disturbed, by the gathering.
 It’s a bad way to start out, and will only lead to problems down the road.

-To avoid problems, and establish themselves as the polite newcomer to the neighborhood, and a responsible homeowner, there are a few things new homeowners need to keep in mind before planning a big get-together at their new house.
+To avoid problems, and establish themselves as the polite newcomer to the neighborhood, and a responsible homeowner, there are a few things new homeowners need to keep in mind before coming up with outdoor entertaining ideas at their new house.

 Summertime is spectacular, and spending those beautiful days with friends and family only makes it better.
 Making sure that a get-together doesn’t cause trouble between with the new neighbors is imperative.